schellenberg/computerscience30/_sources/gettingstarted/statevariables.rst

 	  }
 	}

-`Open an editable version of the above code in the p5js editor <https://editor.p5js.org/schellenberg/sketches/N1b8Tk-M9>`_
+`Open an editable version of the millis example above in the p5js editor <https://editor.p5js.org/schellenberg/sketches/N1b8Tk-M9>`_

 Try This